protontypes/open-sustainable-technology/README.md

 - [marineHeatWaves](https://github.com/ecjoliver/marineHeatWaves) - A module for python which implements the Marine Heatwave (MHW) definition of Hobday et al.
 - [heatwaveR](https://github.com/robwschlegel/heatwaveR) - Contains the original functions from the RmarineHeatWaves package that calculate and display marine heatwaves according to the definition of Hobday et al. (2016).
 - [MITgcm](https://github.com/MITgcm/MITgcm) - Flexible non-hydrostatic formulation enables it to efficiently simulate fluid phenomena over a wide range of scales.
-- [maja](https://github.com/CNES/MAJA) - An atmospheric correction and cloud screening software.
 - [VAPOR](https://github.com/NCAR/VAPOR) - The Visualization and Analysis Platform for Ocean, Atmosphere, and Solar Researchers.
 - [CoralNet](https://github.com/beijbom/coralnet) - A website which serves as a repository and resource for benthic image analysis.
-- [MiMA](https://github.com/mjucker/MiMA) - Model of an idealized Moist Atmosphere: Intermediate-complexity General Circulation Model with full radiation.
-- [lowtran](https://github.com/space-physics/lowtran) - Atmospheric absorption extinction, scatter and irradiance model in Python and Matlab.
-- [ForestGEO](https://github.com/forestgeo/Climate) - This public repository is a portal for climate data and information for ForestGEO sites.
-- [Elefridge.jl](https://github.com/esowc/Elefridge.jl) - Compressing atmospheric data into its real information.
 - [esmtools](https://github.com/bradyrx/esmtools) - A toolbox for Earth System Model analysis.
-- [Mission Support System](https://mss.readthedocs.io/en/stable/about.html) - The purpose is to have a tool that simplifies the process for planning a scientific flight in which parameters of the atmosphere are measured.
 - [Ferret](https://github.com/NOAA-PMEL/Ferret) - An interactive computer visualization and analysis environment designed to meet the needs of oceanographers and meteorologists analyzing large and complex gridded data sets.
 - [ccpp-physics](https://github.com/NCAR/ccpp-physics) - The Common Community Physics Package is designed to facilitate the implementation of physics innovations in state-of-the-art atmospheric models, the use of various models to develop physics, and the acceleration of transition of physics innovations to operational NOAA models.
 - [rnoaa](https://github.com/ropensci/rnoaa) - An R interface to many National Oceanic and Atmospheric Administration data sources.
 - [Badlands](https://github.com/badlands-model/badlands) - Basin and Landscape Dynamics is a long-term surface evolution model built to simulate landscape development, sediment transport and sedimentary basins formation from upstream regions down to marine environments.
-- [LBLRTM](https://github.com/AER-RC/LBLRTM) - Line-By-Line Radiative Transfer Model is an accurate and efficient line-by-line radiative transfer model derived from the Fast Atmospheric Signature Code.
-- [splitr](https://github.com/rich-iannone/splitr) - We can determine, from one or more receptor sites, where arriving air masses originated.
-- [PyCHAM](https://github.com/simonom/PyCHAM) - CHemistry with Aerosol Microphysics in Python box model for Windows, Linux and Mac.
 - [Open Source EMEP MSC-W model](https://github.com/metno/emep-ctm) - Designed to calculate air concentrations and deposition fields for major acidifying and eutrophying pollutants, photo-oxidants and particulate matter.
-- [stilt](https://github.com/uataq/stilt) - An open source lagrangian particle dispersion model which is widely used to simulate the transport of pollution and greenhouse gases through the atmosphere.
 - [GRAL](https://github.com/GralDispersionModel/GRAL) - Provides a CFD model for the flow calculation around buildings or micrsocale terrain structures.
-- [Massive-Parallel Trajectory Calculations](https://github.com/slcs-jsc/mptrac) - A Lagrangian particle dispersion model for the analysis of atmospheric transport processes in the free troposphere and stratosphere.
-- [X-STILT](https://github.com/uataq/X-STILT) - An atmospheric transport model that deals with vertically integrated column CO2 and potentially other trace gases.
-- [global-workflow](https://github.com/NOAA-EMC/global-workflow) - Global Superstructure/Workflow currently supporting the Finite-Volume on a Cubed-Sphere Global Forecast System.
-- [gis4wrf](https://github.com/GIS4WRF/gis4wrf) - A free and open source QGIS plug-in to help researchers and practitioners with their Advanced Research Weather Research and Forecasting modelling workflows.
 - [parcels](https://github.com/OceanParcels/parcels) - Can be used to track passive and active particulates such as water, plankton, plastic and fish.
 - [MOHID-Lagrangian](https://github.com/Mohid-Water-Modelling-System/MOHID-Lagrangian) - Mainly developed for oceanographic and fluvial modelling, application to atmospheric and other planetary settings should be trivial.
 - [Mohid](https://github.com/Mohid-Water-Modelling-System/Mohid) - A modular finite volumes water-modelling system written in ANSI-Fortran95 using an Object-oriented programming philosophy, integrating diverse mathematical models and supporting graphical user interfaces that manage all the pre- and post-processing.
-- [OasisPiWind](https://github.com/OasisLMF/OasisPiWind) - PiWind is a wind storm model for a small area of the UK.
 - [AIBECS.jl](https://github.com/JuliaOcean/AIBECS.jl) - A Julia package that provides ocean biogeochemistry modelers with an easy-to-use interface for creating and running models of the ocean system.
 - [CDFTOOLS](https://github.com/meom-group/CDFTOOLS) - A fortran package for analysis and diagnostics on NEMO ocean model output.
-- [gospl](https://github.com/Geodels/gospl) - Providing a scalable parallelised Python-based numerical model to simulate landscapes and basins reconstruction at global scale.
 - [GOTM](https://github.com/gotm-model/code) - The General Ocean Turbulence Model is an ambitious name for a one-dimensional water column model for marine and limnological applications.
 - [pyroms](https://github.com/ESMG/pyroms) - A collection of tools to process input and output files from the Regional Ocean Modeling System.

+### Atmosphere
+- [RTE+RRTMGP](https://github.com/earth-system-radiation/rte-rrtmgp) - A set of codes for computing radiative fluxes in planetary atmospheres.
+- [pyglow](https://github.com/timduly4/pyglow) - A Python module that wraps several upper atmosphere climatological models written in FORTRAN.
+- [OasisPiWind](https://github.com/OasisLMF/OasisPiWind) - PiWind is a wind storm model for a small area of the UK.
+- [Massive-Parallel Trajectory Calculations](https://github.com/slcs-jsc/mptrac) - A Lagrangian particle dispersion model for the analysis of atmospheric transport processes in the free troposphere and stratosphere.
+- [ICAR](https://github.com/NCAR/icar) - A simplified atmospheric model designed primarily for climate downscaling, atmospheric sensitivity tests, and hopefully educational uses.
+- [LBLRTM](https://github.com/AER-RC/LBLRTM) - Line-By-Line Radiative Transfer Model is an accurate and efficient line-by-line radiative transfer model derived from the Fast Atmospheric Signature Code.
+- [splitr](https://github.com/rich-iannone/splitr) - We can determine, from one or more receptor sites, where arriving air masses originated.
+- [PyCHAM](https://github.com/simonom/PyCHAM) - CHemistry with Aerosol Microphysics in Python box model for Windows, Linux and Mac.
+- [maja](https://github.com/CNES/MAJA) - An atmospheric correction and cloud screening software.
+- [Mission Support System](https://mss.readthedocs.io/en/stable/about.html) - The purpose is to have a tool that simplifies the process for planning a scientific flight in which parameters of the atmosphere are measured.
+- [MiMA](https://github.com/mjucker/MiMA) - Model of an idealized Moist Atmosphere: Intermediate-complexity General Circulation Model with full radiation.
+- [lowtran](https://github.com/space-physics/lowtran) - Atmospheric absorption extinction, scatter and irradiance model in Python and Matlab.
+- [Elefridge.jl](https://github.com/esowc/Elefridge.jl) - Compressing atmospheric data into its real information.

-## Climate, Earth Science and Geoscience
+## Modeling of Climate and Earth
+- [global-workflow](https://github.com/NOAA-EMC/global-workflow) - Global Superstructure/Workflow currently supporting the Finite-Volume on a Cubed-Sphere Global Forecast System.
+- [sedproxy](https://github.com/EarthSystemDiagnostics/sedproxy) - An R package for modelling sediment archived climate proxy records.
+- [ESMValTool](https://github.com/ESMValGroup/ESMValTool) - A community diagnostic and performance metrics tool for routine evaluation of Earth system models in World Climate Research Programme.
+- [The Flexible Modeling System](https://github.com/NOAA-GFDL/FMS) - A software framework for supporting the efficient development, construction, execution, and scientific interpretation of atmospheric, oceanic, and climate system models.
 - [pangeo](https://github.com/pangeo-data/pangeo) - A community platform for Big Data geoscience.
-- [ATLAS](https://github.com/SantanderMetGroup/ATLAS) - Datasets, code and virtual workspace for the Climate Change ATLAS.
 - [CMEPS](https://github.com/ESCOMP/CMEPS) - The Community Mediator for Earth Prediction Systems (CMEPS) is a NUOPC-compliant Mediator component used for coupling Earth system model component.
-- [climpred](https://github.com/pangeo-data/climpred) - Aims to be the primary package used to analyze output from initialized dynamical forecast models, ranging from short-term weather forecasts to decadal climate forecasts.
 - [E3SM](https://github.com/E3SM-Project/E3SM) - A state-of-the-art fully coupled model of the Earth's climate including important biogeochemical and cryospheric processes.
 - [E3SM Diagnostics Package](https://github.com/E3SM-Project/e3sm_diags) - Diagnostics package constructed for supporting the diagnostics task of DOE's Energy Exascale Earth System Model (E3SM) project.
 - [MDTF-diagnostics](https://github.com/NOAA-GFDL/MDTF-diagnostics) - Analysis framework and collection of process-oriented diagnostics for weather and climate simulations.